A Reciprocity Result for Projective Indecomposable Modules of Cellular Algebras and BGG Algebras: Applications to algebraic groups and their Schur algebras

 \begin{cor} Let $G$ be a semisimple, simply connected algebraic group and let $p\geq 2h-2$.
 We have the following description of the radical layers of the tilting modules with highest weight from the region $(p-1)\rho+ X_1$,

-\end{cor} \begin{proof} We have that \ref{Jantzen} implies that as $S(\pi)$-modules, $T(2(p-1)\rho+\omega_0\lambda)\cong P(\lambda)$, substituting this into $\dagger\dagger$ our corollary follows. \end{proof}
+\end{cor} \begin{proof} We have that \ref{Jantzen} implies that as $S(\pi)$-modules, $T(2(p-1)\rho+\omega_0\lambda)\cong P(\lambda)\cong I(\lambda)$, substituting this into $\dagger\dagger$ our corollary follows. \end{proof}

-\begin{rmk} Therefore, determining the radical series of the $kG$-tilting modules from $(p-1)\rho+ X_1$ is equivalent to determining the Loewy structure of the Weyl modules from lower down in the linkage ordering.
-This is illustrated in \ref{examp}.
-In Corollary 4.4 of \cite{and} we see that these modules are rigid for $p\geq3h-3$.
+\begin{rmk} \rm Therefore, determining the Loewy structure of the tilting modules from $(p-1)\rho+ X_1$ is equivalent to determining the Loewy structure of the Weyl modules from lower down in the linkage ordering.
+This is illustrated in Section 4.5 .
+In Corollary 4.4 of \cite{and} it is shown that these modules are rigid for $p\geq3h-3$. \end{rmk}